Skip to main content

 How interest is paid

-* Federal government pays interest whilst borrower is in enrolled at school for at least half time and during grace period or deferment, provided borrower hasn't exceeded their maximum eligibility period
+No interest accrues whilst the borrower is in enrolled at school for at least half time and during grace period (usually six months after your course finishes) or deferment *

-Whilst borrower is in enrolled at school for at least half time and during grace period or deferment, you have the option of paying interest or having it capitalised to add to the total value of the loan
+Interest accrues whilst studying.
+No payments are required while borrower is in enrolled at school for at least half time and during grace period or deferment.
+Students have the option of paying interest or having it capitalised to add to the total value of the loan

 Origination fees, default fees and interest rates are subject to change.
 For the latest information on interest rates and fees, please see the Federal Student Aid website.